n-kartha/u2d.js/CONTRIBUTING.md

 1. `export`s should be mentioned at the bottom of each file.
 1. Do not invent your own error messages.
 Use existing ones in `src/errors.js`, or create new ones if you don't find them useful.
 1. Write meaningful commit messages.
 Don't leave it blank.
 If you've fixed a bug, give a reference to the issue that you fixed.
 If you're adding a new feature, write down a brief description.
 1. Use JSDoc to document every single thing that you're adding.
 What you intended for a function or variable need not be what everyone else understands.
-As an added bonus, the JSDoc comments can directly be used for wiki articles.
+  - As an added bonus, the JSDoc comments can directly be used for the wiki.
+  - If you're not performing type checking (for instance in a function that will be used a lot), mention it in the documentation.

 By the way, here's an example for a JSDoc comment: